pooledge/micmind/README.md

 # Micmind - Remotely controlled Microphone stand Prototype
 Arduino based microphone stand controlled remotely within Max/MSP application.
-A pair of XBee Pro 868 for wireless communication operate in API mode.
+A pair of XBee Pro 868 used for wireless communication and operate in API mode.